 For the vast majority, being vegan is not a quest for personal purity, but a way of life that avoids unnecessary suffering and promotes compassion rather than cruelty.

-We are not carnivores as we cannot survive on a carnivorous diet.
-We can, however, survive as vegans and, in many cases, more healthily than omnivores (more on this can be found within our Health section).
+We are not carnivores – we cannot survive on a carnivorous diet.
+We can, however, survive as vegans and, in many cases, more healthily than omnivores.
+The teeth we call canines look nothing like the teeth of a canine, and they’re misnamed.
+And while we’re on the subject, our guts look nothing like meat-eaters’ short guts but instead more closely resemble those of our herbivorous friends.